Summary

 Q2 saw no increase in domestic investment year-over-year.

-China's Export Share Slips
+China's Share Slips

 Chinese Economy Hurt